-Impact and Opportunities
+Impact and Opportunities At The Flyover Festival

 In a previous interview, Soweto has stated “The only time we ever made the headlines here in Hockley was for gun crime, knife crime and unemployment.
 I wanted to re-brand my own area and make spaces like this more habitable for different generations-jazz musicians, people over fifty and teenagers, to try and counteract a lot of the postcode rivalry, the postcode narrative that’s in our area.”

-Previous figures to have emerged through the Flyover movement have included Maxi Priest, Lady Leshurr and Laura Mvula.
+Previous figures to have emerged through the Flyover movement have included Maxi Priest, Lady Leshurr and also Laura Mvula.
 They represent something of the ethos behind the show; of recognising potential in communities and making use of challenging spaces.

 What to Expect